ver09934/aquametric/README.md

 * [ ] Add cron job on server to back up data directory
     * Remove old test files once everything is migrated

+* [ ] Sensor path pages and graph/log URLs will be based on sensor ID string
+    * A json file will contain correlations between ID strings and prettyname/other metadata
+* [ ] Graphs should show back to 24 or 48 hours before latest data point or earliest data, whichever is later
+    * The URL args for these graphs are going to get epic

 ## Setup

 * Add config through environment variables (TODO: Describe)